RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/tools/Qtcreator-ros.md

     ![](assets/Qtcreator-ros-new-project-edit-text.png)

 12. On the right menu you should see a summary of all the objects and widgets that you have created.
 Here we can see the 4 widgets we added.
-Important distinction here is that the left column is the name of the object (unique entity) and the right column is the class name (not unique).
+An important distinction here is that the left column is the name of the object (unique entity) and the right column is the class name (not unique).
 Hence, you can have multiple labels, but these are based on `QLabel` class

     ![](assets/Qtcreator-ros-new-project-ui-obj.png)